keymanapp/help.keyman.com/developer/language/reference/if.md

 `comparison`
 : Either `=` or `!=`, for equal and not equal, respectively.

-`store2`
-: The name of a store to compare to

 `constant`
 : A string value to compare to